aws/aws-cdk/packages/@aws-cdk/aws-sns/README.md

 }));
 ```

-### Filter policy with message body
+#### Payload-based filtering

-When using filter policy with message body, you can create filters on nested objects.
-This implicitly sets the filter policy scope to "MessageBody".
+To filter messages based on the payload or body of the message, use the `filterPolicyWithMessageBody` property.
+This type of filter policy supports creating filters on nested objects.

 Example with a Lambda subscription: